MitchellMalleo/VAProgressCircle/README.md

 The bread and butter method.
 Takes the current state of the VAProgressCircle and updates the circle to the progress that was passed

 ##### - (void)setColor:(UIColor *)color <br/>
 Sets the color for all the relevant properties of the circle.
 This includes circleColor, accentLineColor, and numberLabelColor.
-Also sets the circleHighlightColor by taking the `(UIColor *)color` and making it slightly transparent
+Also sets the circleHighlightColor by taking the `(UIColor *)color` and making it 20% lighter

 ##### - (void)setTransitionColor:(UIColor * )transitionColor <br/>
 Sets the transition color for all the relevant properties of the circle.
 This includes circleTransitionColor, accentLineTransitionColor, and numberLabelTransitionColor.
-Also sets the circleHighlightTransitionColor by taking the `(UIColor *)transitionColor` and making it slightly transparent
+Also sets the circleHighlightTransitionColor by taking the `(UIColor *)transitionColor` and making it 20% lighter

 ##### - (void)setColor:(UIColor * )color withHighlightColor:(UIColor *)highlightColor <br/>
 Functions similar to `- (void)setColor:(UIColor *)color` but allows the specification of a highlightColor